 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!

 Slow Down and Drive Cautiously

-- Near playgrounds where children might be playing
+- Near playgrounds or parks where kids congregate

-- When coming around corners in residential areas, as children might not be visible before taking the turn
+- When coming to a corner as children might not be initially visible before making your turn

-While it is always advisable to use caution in these areas, during the spring break it is even more important since kids are more likely to be out playing.
-Being aware of the fact that so many children are out of school is the first line of defense to ensure accidents are avoided.
-Remember that kids often run out without looking, and can’t be depended on to be watching for traffic in the area.
-Driving more slowly gives more reaction time when a child makes a sudden move.
-It makes stopping and avoiding an accident easier.
+Being aware that so many children are out of school is the first line of defence to ensure accidents are avoided.
+Remember that kids often dash out without looking and can’t be depended on to watch for traffic.
+Drive slowly in areas where you can reasonably expect to find kids to ensure you have time to react if a child makes a sudden move.

 Obey the Rules of the Road

-All drivers should of course be obeying the rules of the road at all times, but during times when kids are out of school such as March Break it is even more important to avoid those bad habits behind the wheel.
-Running a red light or a stop sign becomes a much more dangerous move when children are out and about.
-Higher speeds on the road make it more difficult to come to a stop when a child makes a sudden appearance.
+Drivers should obey the rules of the road at all times, but during times when kids are out of school, it is even more important to take care and caution behind the wheel.
+Running a red light or a stop sign becomes a much more dangerous move when children are on a break from school.

 Be sure to use your turn signals too, so people on the streets can anticipate where your vehicle will be moving to next.
 Letting people know your intentions is easy to do and can make a big difference in keeping you, your passengers, and pedestrians safe.
 Also, don’t be a distracted driver.
 A good rule of thumb to drive by is if you need to take your eyes or attention away from the road, it can wait.
 It’s also illegal and can result in a hefty ticket and higher car insurance rates.
 Most importantly, though, it takes your attention away from the road where it is needed to ensure the safety of children during March Break.